cooperwalbrun/rust-template/CONTRIBUTING.md

-cargo make test             # Run all unit tests cargo make test-coverage    # Run all unit tests and write a code coverage report to STDOUT cargo make test-coverage-ci # Run all unit tests and write a code coverage report to a text file in LCOV format cargo make format           # Formats (rewrites) every applicable file in the project cargo make format-ci        # Formats (report only) every applicable file in the project cargo make lint             # Lints (report only) every applicable file in the project cargo make lint-watch       # Lints (report only) every applicable file in the project and re-lints whenever files change
+cargo make test             # Run all unit tests cargo make test-coverage    # Run all unit tests and write a code coverage report to STDOUT cargo make test-coverage-ci # Run all unit tests and write a code coverage report to a text file in LCOV format cargo make format           # Format (rewrite) every applicable file in the project cargo make format-ci        # Format (report only) every applicable file in the project cargo make lint             # Lint (report only) every applicable file in the project cargo make lint-watch       # Lint (report only) every applicable file in the project and re-lints whenever files change
 ```

 `cargo-make` will automatically fetch crates and toolchain components as needed when you run these